 We designed this French Country kitchen for a client in Brookville, Long Island.
+The kitchen made it’s movie debut it Adam Sandler’s movie — The Cobbler (see story here).
 This particular French Country Cabinetry collection we carry at Kitchen Designs by Ken Kelly is the result of an extensive collaboration between one of America’s foremost French Country architects, Jack Arnold, and the dedicated craftsmen and artisans at our manufacturer, Bentwood.
 The result is an exquisite, elegant kitchen/bath/home cabinetry collection of absolutely authentic door designs, custom finishes, accoutrements, and concept details.

 This Bentwood Architectural was inspired by one of the most enduring traditions in French furniture history.
 In 1789, the French Revolution toppled the monarchy of Louise XVI.
 In the fifteen troubled years that followed, three other regimes — the Republic, the Directoire, and the Consulat, rose and fell in rapid succession.
 In the world of cabinet making, the ornate styles associated with the French monarchs were rejected and new furniture was hurriedly commissioned.
 A new style, born of demand and necessity for improvisation, came to be known by one of the elected governments of this turbulent period, Directoire.
 The hallmarks of the Directoire style are simplicity and subtlety.
 The basic geometric forms of Louis XVI style are retained, but the silhouettes are austere and clean.
 Colors are subdued and decoration is understated in keeping with French Society’s transition away from the flamboyance of the Royal French Court.